An Autumn at Armidale

-On our 450 Km (5½-hour) onward way, fall lit up the bare brown regional swathes of land sporadically with golden poplars gleaming like a hint of hope - sparse, yet steadfast.
-The little towns of Tamworth, Ullara, Walcha intercepted the uniformity with welcoming change of bright foliage gleaming vibrantly like a burst of variagation splashed on an earthly canvas.
-Tamworth deserved a stop by for The Big Golden Guitar - we infallibly ensure to include nearby Big Things while on road trips.
-Armidale was majestic - we lost no opportunity to pose with the panoply of reds, yellows, oranges - pretty hard to come by in this land wrapped with evergreen gum trees.
+Armidale was majestic - we lost no opportunity to pose with the panoply of reds, yellows, oranges - pretty hard to come by in this country wrapped in evergreen gum trees.
 The highland here has the right mix of weather elements to witness distinctive seasonal changes - its resemblance to England, Scotland has earned it the sobriquet New England.

 On our return way we sped past Uralla admiring the fleeting fall colours from the cosy confines of our car, but broke the tedium at Walcha.
 The banks of Apsley River were garbed with golden yellow globes of aspens shimmering starkly against the bright blue above.
 Clicking a few shots and picking up freshly toasted sandwiches from Thunderbolts Way Cafe, we turned on to Oxley Highway, leading us out of the New England High Country to Apsley Falls.

 Our hopes weren't high as we weren't visiting after a spell of rainy days.
-From the viewing point at the rim of the gorge dropping precipitously to Ashley River, we checked a thin trickle frolicking down the rugged ridges.
-A short walk along the trails later we arrived at a suspension bridge across Apsley River bed - the wilderness and resemblance was a close second to Wollomombi.
+From the viewing point at the rim of the gorge dropping precipitously to Ashley River, we checked a thin trickle of Apsley Falls frolicking down the rugged ridges.

 With a surpise target to meet at Target, Tuggerah (a story saved for later), we hurtled past the few homes of Gloucester and Stroud to merge to Pacific Highway.
-Swiftly managing the last-minute rush at Target, we hopped back for home.
-Just so we don't miss the warm hues at home amidst the greens, the sky picked up the baton of bathing the clouds peach, thereby concluding our 1200 Km travel in perfect mood!
+Swiftly managing the last-minute rush at Target, we hopped back on to our car to head for home.

 Dona, Sydney, April '26

-For Bengalis, this definitely strikes a chord - Kobiguru Rabindranath Tagore's lines:
+For Bengalis, this definitely strikes a chord!
+Kobiguru Rabindranath Tagore's lines:

 আমলকী-বন কাঁপে যেন তার